 Unfortunately, a parent who has a child who has an eating disorder must also look for possible childhood trauma.
-Childhood trauma is incredibly common and is often an underlying factor driving in eating disorders.
+Childhood trauma is incredibly common and is often a factor, even a cause of eating disorders.
 When childhood trauma has occurred, it needs to be treated.

 What is the Adverse Childhood Experiences Study?

 The Adverse Childhood Experiences Study (ACE Study) was conducted by Kaiser Permanente and the Centers for Disease Control and Prevention.
 It tracked long-term health outcomes and found a strong connection between adverse childhood experiences (ACEs) and lifetime health problems.

 “Adverse childhood experiences are the single greatest public health threat facing our nation today”Dr. Nadine Burke Harris

 Childhood trauma is common

 The study found that adverse childhood experiences are very common.
 Sixty-seven percent of people have at least one ACE.
 Forty percent of people have two or more ACEs.
 And 20% of people have four or more ACEs.
 ACEs tend to occur in clusters: 87% of individuals who reported one ACE reported at least one additional ACE.
 Twenty-eight percent of participants reported physical abuse and 21% reported sexual abuse.